open-telemetry/opentelemetry.io/content/en/docs/zero-code/java/spring-boot-starter/annotations.md

 For most users, the out-of-the-box instrumentation is completely sufficient and nothing more has to be done.
-Sometimes, however, users wish to create [spans](/docs/concepts/signals/traces/#spans) for their own custom code without doing too much code change.
+Sometimes, however, users wish to create [spans](/docs/concepts/signals/traces/#spans) for their own custom code without needing to make many code changes.

 If you add the `WithSpan` annotation to a method, the method is wrapped in a span.
 The `SpanAttribute` annotation allows you to capture the method arguments